Marginality from Leading Soft Gluons: Connection from Three-Point Function

 The connections can be obtained from the leading term in the OPE which comes from the three point functions.
 The celestial three point function of two positive helicity gluons and one negative helicity gluon is~\cite{Sharma:2021gcz}

-For each helicity there are two possible transformations that give a marginal operator.
-Therefore there are $2^3=8$ possible three point functions of marginal operators that originate from this three point function.
-They are as follows
+Note that this was obtained from the $\overline{\mbox{MHV}}$ amplitude but there is a similar expression for the MHV amplitude as well.
+The light transformed three point function

 where we have used the convention $\mbox{Tr}(f^{abc}T^aT^bT^c) = \frac{iN}{4}(N^2-1)$.
-Pertinent details of these computations are contained in Appendix~\ref{app:correlators}.
-We observe that while all of these three point functions are distributional, which was expected given the properties of marginal operators we previously discussed, some of them look like $\delta^{(2)}(z_{12})$ while others look like $\frac{\delta(\bar{z}_{12})}{z_{12}}$.
-The first type is consistent with the usual discussion in Euclidean CFTs~\cite{Kutasov:1988xb} while the second type is an artifact of celestial CFT three-point functions being Lorentzian.\footnote{We thank Sabrina Pasterski for pointing this out.}
+Pertinent details of this computation is contained in Appendix~\ref{app:correlators}.
+We observe that this three point function is distributional, which was expected given the properties of marginal operators we previously discussed.
+In particular it looks like $\delta^{(2)}(z_{12})$ which is consistent with the usual discussion in Euclidean CFTs~\cite{Kutasov:1988xb}.\footnote{We thank Sabrina Pasterski for pointing this out.}

 One way to obtain the connections $\Gamma_{IJ}^K$ is to determine the leading term in the OPE by comparing the three point functions to the two point functions.
 This would be consistent with the method traditionally used to compute OPE coefficients in celestial CFT~\cite{Pate:2019lpp}.
-However, the argument for the possible operators that appear in the OPE comes from knowing the possible three point interactions in the bulk theory.
-In this case, all that tells us is that a gluon has to appear but we have no way of determining from the bulk, which marginal operators should appear since they are rather indistinguishable from the perspective of the 4D theory.
-Therefore there will be an ambiguity if we look at the three point functions and try to deduce what the terms in the OPE are since we cannot determine whether $\mathcal{M}_{\mathcal{L}^-}\mathcal{M}_{\mathcal{L}^-}\rightarrow \mathcal{M}_{\mathcal{L}^-}$ or if $\mathcal{M}_{\mathcal{L}^-}\mathcal{M}_{\mathcal{L}^-}\rightarrow \mathcal{M}_{\overline{\mathcal{R}}}$ since the two point functions are exactly alike.
+Another way we can find the connections is by integrating the possible three point functions as per~\eqref{eq:intthreept} and~\eqref{eq:gammas}.

-Instead, we can find the connections by integrating the possible three point functions as per~\eqref{eq:intthreept} and~\eqref{eq:gammas}.
-Therefore, from the three point functions we obtain the following derivatives of the metric components
+We will proceed the second way.
+Therefore, from the three point functions we obtain the following derivatives of the metric

-It is important to note that since the metric is symmetric, i.e we can exchange the two operators in the two point function and it does not change, these derivatives are also symmetric in the exchange of the metric index labels.
-Substituting these into the expression for the connections will give us the following non-zero connections
+where the latter two are found by extrapolating our results to the MHV sector.
+Recall that this definition required us to take the operators corresponding to the metric indices to positions $0,1$, which meant that if the delta function was in those two indices, it could never be satisfied and would yield zero.
+Lastly, it is important to note that since the metric is symmetric, i.e we can exchange the two operators in the two point function and it does not change, these derivatives are also symmetric in the exchange of the metric index labels which we have notated in the above equation.